+j.
+Care Management Performance Reviews.
+ODM will evaluate the MCOP's care management performance via reviews conducted by ODM, or its designee, in accordance with the MyCare Care Management Performance Review Scoring Methodology.

 - i.
-Care Management Performance Reviews.
-ODM will evaluate the MCOP's care management performance via reviews conducted by ODM, or its designee, in accordance with the MyCare Care Management Performance Review Scoring Methodology. - i.
-Measure: Overall percentage of cases reviewed that received a met rating on the care management performance focus elements. - Measurement Periods: SFY 18 Q1 (August/September2017-rates used to establish the performance standard); SFY 18 Q2 (November/December 2017-Informational Only); SFY 18 Q3 (February 2018-Informational Only); SFY 18 Q4 (May 2018-contract measure); SFY 19 Q1 (August 2018-Informational Only); SFY 19 Q2 (November/December 2018-contract measure); SFY 19 Q3 (February/March 2019-Informational Only); SFY 19 Q4 (May/June 2019-contract measure). - iii.
-Minimum Performance Standard: 57% - j.
+Measure: Overall percentage of cases reviewed that received a met rating on the care management performance focus elements. - ii.
+Measurement Periods: SFY 19 Q1 (August 2018-Informational Only); SFY 19 Q2 (November/December 2018-contract measure); SFY 19 Q3 (February/March 2019-Informational Only); SFY 19 Q4 (May/June 2019-contract measure); SFY 20 Q1 (August 2019-Informational Only); SFY 20 Q2 (November/December 2019-contract measure); SFY 20 Q3 (February/March 2020-Informational Only); SFY 20 Q4 (May/June 2020-contract measure). - iii.
+Minimum Performance Standard: SFY 19 Q2 (57%); SFY 19 Q4 (74%) - k.
 Measures, Measurement Periods and Compliance Determination.
 ODM reserves the right to revise the measures and measurement periods established in this appendix (and their corresponding periods), as needed due to unforeseen circumstances.
 Unless otherwise noted, the most recent report or study finalized prior to the end of the contract period will be used in determining the MCOP's performance level for that contract period.
-In the event the MCOP's performance cannot be evaluated for a care management program evaluation measure and measurement period established in this appendix, ODM in its sole discretion will deem the MCOP to have met or to have not the standard(s) for that particular measure and measurement period depending on the circumstances involved. - k.
-Data Submission: The MCOP shall submit four electronic files as follows: - i.
+In the event the MCOP's performance cannot be evaluated for a care management program evaluation measure and measurement period established in this appendix, ODM in its sole discretion will deem the MCOP to have met or to have not the standard(s) for that particular measure and measurement period depending on the circumstances involved. - I. Data Submission: The MCOP shall submit four electronic files as follows: - i.
 Population Stream.
 The MCOP shall submit to ODM a file that contains a population stream for all specified members.
 The assigned population stream shall align with ODM's population streams: women of reproductive age, behavioral health, chronic condition, and healthy adults.
-Requirements for this file submission are specified in MyCare Ohio Population Stream Data Submission Specifications.
+Requirements for this file submission are specified in MyCare Ohio Population Stream Data Submission Specifications. - ii.

-- ii.
 Risk Stratification Level.
 The MCOP shall submit a file to ODM that contains a risk stratification for all specified members.
 The assigned risk stratification level will be intensive, high, medium, low or monitoring.
 Requirements for this file submission are specified in the MyCare Ohio Risk Stratification Data Submission Specifications. - iii.
 Care Management Status.
 The MCOP shall submit a file to ODM that contains a care management status for all specified members.
 The three care management status indicators are outreach and coordination, engaged, and inactive.
 Requirements for this file submission are specified in the MyCare Ohio Care Management Status Submission specifications. - iv.
 Health Risk Assessment.
-Beginning on or after January 1, 2019, the MCOP shall submit a file to ODM that contains health risk assessment results for all specified members.
+The MCOP shall submit a file to ODM that contains health risk assessment results for all specified members.
 Requirements for this file submission are specified in MyCare Ohio Health Risk Assessment Submission Specifications.